-Doctor of Philosophy in Education, Educational Leadership
+Ph.D. in Education, Educational Leadership Emphasis

 Program Objectives

 The Doctor of Philosophy in Education (PhD) with an emphasis in Educational Leadership is designed for graduate students seeking faculty or administrative positions in higher education or positions within research organizations that require education research skills in highly specialized disciplines.
-The program addresses topics specific to Montana including working with rural communities and Native Americans on state and other educational issues.
+The program addresses topics specific to Montana including working with rural and Native American communities on state and other educational issues.
 Graduates of this PhD program in education will be well-positioned to directly and positively affect the data driven culture related to improving the educational systems of Montana and beyond.

 Program Flow